tanaos/artifex/README.md

 #### Use the default Guardrail model (inference API)

-Need a general-purpose guardrail model?
-You can use Artifex's default guardrail model, which is trained to flag unsafe or harmful messages out-of-the-box:
+Use Artifex's default guardrail model, which is trained to flag unsafe or harmful messages out-of-the-box:

 ```python
 from artifex import Artifex